taikun-cloud/Taikun-CloudWorks-Documentation/docs/CloudWorks/Monitoring_your_Projects/Configure_Alerting_Profile.md

 Add Alerting Profile in Settings
 ///

-**[Prometheus](https://prometheus.io/):** With that, Taikun will send all notifications from Prometheus to the tool of your choice.
+**[Prometheus](https://prometheus.io/):** With that, Taikun CloudWorks will send all notifications from Prometheus to the tool of your choice.
 You can click the link to learn more about Prometheus.